 - 1 Bring a sense of fun with you and prepare to leave your troubles on the road on your way in.
 If you really want to, you can pick them up again on the way out or we can use them to fertilise the fields.

-- 2 Wear festival clothes; perhaps a silly hat, or WHITE or BLUE clothes (to go with the colour theme), perhaps an AIR themed costume and if you can bring a white umbrella.
+- 2 Wear festival clothes; perhaps a silly hat, or RED and/or YELLOW clothes (to go with the colour theme), perhaps an FIRE themed costume and if you can bring a red or yellow umbrella.
 All these items will mean you can be more prepared for The Gr8 Parade on Saturday night.
 Costumes really help with top tip number 1

 - 4 Really show your appreciation for the many artists and performers that are contributing to the festival.
 A great number are doing so for free or for very little money.
 You also have to remember the hundreds of hours of practice they have spent before performing for you, so please do clap and cheer really loudly, perhaps buy them a drink or treat them, there are many a ‘starving artist’ out there.